Can You Still Train With an Injury? A PT Explains

 ‘Which is Real Slow for a beginner focusing on strength’

-What other Red Flags to see if a Personal Trainer is right for you?
+What other Red Flags to see if a Personal Trainer in Central London is right for you?

 • Continuously late